fh295/fh295.github.io/index.md

 <br/>

-My work aims to build computational models that exhiibit human-like understanding of language and its relationship to perception and action.
+My work aims to build computational models that exhiibit human-like understanding of language and its relation to perception and action.

 <br/>